Zebebles/discordjs-bot-framework/README.md

 `Client.getHelp(message)` : gets a help message based on your command triggers and descriptions.

 `Client.Commands` : gets an array of commands from the client, array of Commands.

+`Client.MentionsTrigger` : if @mentioning the client, followed by a command will trigger the command.
+Boolean

 `Command.run(message)` : runs the command (this is done automatically by the framework when one of the triggers is sent in a message.